-I started doing test shoots again with models, I was part of running a music website and attending festivals photographing artists and punters, did unpaid assisting work, business portraits for a magazine (by chance due to a lovely acquaintance recommendation), shooting food for an American website and doing the odd bit of stills for various independent online companies.
+I started doing test shoots again with models, I was part of running a music website and attending festivals photographing artists and punters, did unpaid assisting work, business portraits for a magazine (by chance due to a lovely acquaintance recommendation), I shot food for an American website and did the odd bit of stills for various independent online companies.

 I landed some work with a few makeover studios which was amazing as it got me out the house and in to the deep end of constant shooting.

 While it wasn’t well paid, was a lot of work in any one day, and pretty crap, it was also perfect.
 I’ll explain…